Imagine learning about herbs like your ancestors did — using local herbs, from the comfort of your home, and in the simplest way possible.

-In the second week, we will head to the kitchen and dive into herbal preparations.
+In session two, we will head to the kitchen and dive into herbal preparations.
 We will get our hands messy as we learn from herbs through some hands-on exercises.
 We’ll also have our first herbalist interview with herbalist and author Rosalee de la Forêt as well!

 We will cover:

 - How to make an infused herbal oil: Part 1